 First and foremost, it is important to know what Diagnostic Code the VA is using to rate your disabilities.
 The Diagnostic Code used by the VA should be listed on the Code Sheet, which should be included in your Rating Decision.
 If you have received a Rating Decision without a Code Sheet, you may request a copy of the Code Sheet.
 For more information on the VA Code Sheet, see my previous post Why the VA Rating Code Sheet is Important.

-Gardberg & Kemmerly, P.C.
-Attorneys at Law was successful in securing benefits for a veteran who suffered from left foot problems and right foot problems for years.
+Gardberg & Kemmerly, P.C. was successful in securing benefits for a veteran who suffered from left foot problems and right foot problems for years.
 This particular veteran was assigned a 30 percent disability rating for “weak feet with painful callosities.”
 The VA combined his left foot disability with his right foot disability and assigned one “feet” disability rating.
 Esteban v.
 Brown, 6 Vet.
 App.
 259 (1994), however, provides that the symptomology for each foot, right and left, is distinct and separate.
 Thus, a compensation rating is necessary for each foot.
 This veteran’s condition was rated under Diagnostic Code 5284.
 The particular diagnostic code provides for “foot” injuries, not “feet” injuries.
-As such, Gardberg & Kemmerly, P.C.
-Attorneys at Law was able to secure benefits both for veteran’s left foot disability and veteran’s right foot disability.
+As such, Gardberg & Kemmerly, P.C. was able to secure benefits both for veteran’s left foot disability and veteran’s right foot disability.